 - Collaboration – we ACHIEVE better outcomes for children, young people, and their families if we work together.

 A considerable amount of work was undertaken as part of the development of the children and young people’s plan for Somerset.
 Lots of young people were involved in the design and gave their time to tell services what is important to them.
 The main four areas they wanted services to focus on as an area were:

 - Supporting families

 - Healthy lives

 - Positive activities

-Two workshops with parent carers took place on the 26 January followed by some surveys to collect their views on the key outcomes they want for their children and young people.
+Workshops with parent carers were followed by some surveys to collect their views on the key outcomes they want for their children and young people.